Being divorced puts people in a unique social situation . . . which your non-divorced friends and relatives sometimes just can’t comprehend.

 Give yourself credit for what you’re going through.
-Also consider expanding your social network if you don’t have friends or family who have experienced divorce.
+Also, consider expanding your social network if you don’t have friends or family who has experienced a divorce.
 It might be helpful to have someone to share stories with.
 Remember: you’re not alone.

 If you’re looking for legal assistance surrounding your Ontario divorce, we can help.

 Galbraith Family Law is a certified Collaborative Practice and has been named the top firm in Barrie multiple times.
 Our legal insights have also been featured in the Globe and Mail, as well as Lawyers Weekly.